Joel A Sutherland

 Joel is a librarian with a special interest in children’s services, and holds a Masters in Library and Information Studies from Aberystwyth University in Wales.
 He supervises a group of teen library volunteers and is involved with children’s programs such as the TD Summer Reading Club and Battle of the Books, among others.
 His greatest professional satisfaction is getting the right kid’s books into the right kid’s hands.
 It could be that Joel’s appearance as "The Barbarian Librarian" on the Canadian edition of the hit television show Wipeout helped in this mission.
 But by making it all the way to the third round, he at least proved that “librarians can be just as tough and crazy as anyone else.”

-Joel's novel Summer's End was released in early 2017 and his new series Haunted launches in September 2017 with two titles, The House Next Door and Kill Screen.
+Joel's novel Summer's End was released in 2017 and his new series Haunted launched in September 2017 with two titles, The House Next Door and Kill Screen.

 Joel lives in southeastern Ontario with his family.